Most of us know that planning is a good thing, but just how important is it? If you want to succeed in life, planning is absolutely essential.

 For many people, goals without deadlines will remain undone.
 Having that deadline can help keep you moving and motivated.

-3. Planning can help you make decisions.
+3. Planning can help you make decisions

+The next reason why planning is important in life is that it’ll help you in decision-making.
 When you plan your schedule, it will be easier for you to make decisions.

 For example, if you’re asked to participate in a project but know your schedule is full, you’ll be able to say “no” without feeling guilty.
 If you haven’t taken the time to plan, you may say “yes” to more things than you’re able to complete.